hujhax/austin-improv-wiki/Shows/Magna Veritas.md

 **Magna Veritas** was an improv show.

 ## Summary
-Magna Veritas was a monthly show put on by [[Gnap!
+Magna Veritas was a monthly show put on by [[Theatres/Gnap!
+Theater Projects|Gnap!
 Theater Projects]] that ran for four performances, from September to December 2011.
 The show, inspired by the French roleplaying game In Nomine Satanis/Magna Veritas, cast the players as angels and demons battling for the soul of humanity.

 ## Format
 Two "supernatural" characters were pre-selected prior to each show, one angelic, one demonic.
 The remainder of the cast mainly played humans or minor supernatural figures.
 The show took the form of a single narrative which pitted the two supernatural forces against each other, usually revolving around tropes found in such religious/apocalyptic fiction as *The Omen*, *Left Behind*, or *Good Omens*.

 ## Scheduling
 *Magna Veritas* represented something of an experiment for Gnap! scheduling, intended to build a show by a conventional rehearsal process and then a run spread out over an extended period of time.
 The show was slotted at 10pm on one Saturday a month, in a 45-minute time slot.
-The bill was shared with a [[Merlin Works]] troupe or other local troupe.
+The bill was shared with a [[Theatres/Merlin Works|Merlin Works]] troupe or other local troupe.

 ## Media
 ### Photos